iondv/framework/docs/en/2_system_description/metadata_structure/meta_navigation/title.md

 ## Description

-When the page title is formed, firstly the system will use the value of the `"title"` field of the corresponding navigation node.
-If the `"title"` field is empty (not specified), the `caption` field of the meta node navigation is used to form the page title.
+When the page title is formed, firstly the system will use the value of the `"title"` field of the corresponding node navigation.
+If the `"title"` field is empty (not specified), the `caption` field of the meta navigation node is used to form the page title.
 When the page title is formed on the selection list pages, the system will use the `"caption"` field for the general part of the meta class.

 ## JSON